Links on SoundGuys may earn us a commission. Learn more.

 You won’t be able to take full advantage of these tech giants’ music streaming services, Amazon Music HD or Apple Music, with either pair of earbuds because Bluetooth bandwidth can’t stream lossless audio.
 In other words, your preferred streaming service shouldn’t dictate which Bluetooth earphones you purchase.

-When connected to an iOS device with ANC enabled, the AirPods Pro last 5 hours, 6 minutes on a single charge which is slightly better than the Echo Buds’ standalone battery life of 4 hours, 42 minutes.
+When connected to an iOS device with ANC enabled, the AirPods Pro lasts 5 hours, 6 minutes on a single charge which is slightly better than the Echo Buds’ standalone battery life of 4 hours, 42 minutes.
 Popping the Echo Buds into the case for 15 minutes grants you 120 minutes of playtime, which is a little faster than the AirPods Pro: 10 minutes of charging yields 60 minutes of playback.

-Apple AirPods Pro vs. Amazon Echo Buds (2nd Gen): Which should you get?
+Apple AirPods Pro vs Amazon Echo Buds (2nd Gen): Which should you get?

 Whether you’re wed to Apple or Android, the Echo Buds (2nd Gen) is the better value between these two sets of noise cancelling earbuds.
 The Amazon Echo Buds outperform the AirPods Pro in many ways: Amazon’s democratized Alexa app makes the full menu of features accessible to all, and its noise cancelling outranks Apple’s.
 Amazon even includes removable wing tips to ensure a secure fit when exercising, something you have to shop around for with the AirPods line.
 However, there are still plenty of reasons for certain shoppers to run with the AirPods Pro.